-Are you planning a birthday party for your preteen?
-Planning a birthday party for older children can be as much fun as planning a party for toddlers or preschoolers.
-It just requires a little more thought and a few adjustments After all, preteens are a bit harder to impress than the little ones, and they're looking for activities that are a tad more grown up.
+Planning a birthday party for a preteen?
+Though planning a birthday party for older children are just as much fun as planning a party for toddlers or preschoolers, it requires a little more thought as well as a few adjustments.
+After all, preteens are a bit harder to impress than the little ones, and they're looking for activities that are a tad more grown up.

 Pick a Fun Craft

 Even though they are older, tweens still love crafts and the art of making things.
-There are so many cute crafts the children can do.
-Consider having them make autograph pillows, so that each child will have a remembrance of the party.
-And they are fun for both girls and boys to make.
+There are so many cute crafts they can do.
+Consider having them make autograph pillows, so that each child will have a memory of the party that can be fun for both girls and boys to make.

 Consider a Sleepover Party

-And for preteens, sleepovers are truly a right of passage.
-Your preteen might want to invite everyone she knows, but it's probably best to limit the number of guests in order to keep the party running smoothly.
-Be sure you offer plenty of activities to keep your guests busy and make sure one or two of them are quiet activities, such as watching a movie, telling ghost stories with the lights dimmed, or making a craft.
+If the birthday tween wants to keep the party close to home, a sleepover party is probably going to be as easy to plan as any other.
+For preteens, sleepovers are truly a right of passage.
+They might want to invite everyone they know, but it's probably best to limit the number of guests in order to keep the party running smoothly.
+Be sure to offer plenty of activities to keep guests busy, and make sure one or two of them are quiet activities, such as watching a movie, telling ghost stories with the lights dimmed, or making a craft.

-Your older child might be ready for a co-ed party, or not.
-If your child wants to invite members of the opposite sex, be sure you set clear boundaries on what is and is not allowed.
-Will the tweens be allowed in your child's bedroom?
-If your child is having a night party, at what time will the guests leave?
-Also, be sure any games or activities your child plans will appeal to both girls and boys.
+An older child might be ready for a co-ed party, or not.
+If the tween wants to invite members of the opposite sex, be sure to set clear boundaries on what is and is not allowed.
+Will guests be allowed in the tween's bedroom?
+If this will be a night party, at what time will the guests leave?
+Also, be sure any games or activities the tween plans will appeal to both girls and boys.